Vanillajaviscript/Science-Quiz/README.md

 - Display 10 science questions in a multiple choice format.
 - Allow user to choose an answer, if chosen wrong, the user can either continue to guess or click the reset button for a different question.
 - However, if the user chooses correctly, the page automatically reloads with a different question to answer.
+- If the user hits the "submit" button, the display message lets the user know they need to select an answer.

 ---
 ## Technologies used are as follows: